angular-ui-tree/angular-ui-tree/README.md

 ### Sample1

-A nested list bind with a nested array.
+A nested list, it binds with a nested array, it the sort order changed, the data will be updated.
 [Try Sample1](http://jimliu.github.io/Angular-NestedSortable/demo/sample1.html)

 ### Sample2